mingness/pr05-simplify-workflows/Library_template_notes.md

 The library template is a Github repo that is a template for creating a new Processing library.
 It provides Gradle tasks for easy building and assembling of release artifacts.

+## Design principles
+1. Make it easy to use for all users, from beginner to advanced skillsets.
+This means, keep it simple, and explain clearly, don't assume preexisting knowledge.

+2. Adopt current standards, such as Kotlin as default Gradle language

+3. Automate

 ## Existing Templates
 There were two existing templates for developing libraries for Processing on